SirLemmings/Semaphore_Live_Client/README.txt

 Simply run client_node to connect to the network.
 It will create a 'Client' folder that stores node data (Mac: in home directory, Linux: in local directory)

+In the GUI:
+Write a message then click the "broadcast" button to broadcast Click on a previous message to reply
+Broadcast "!mint" to mint a new alias
+Broadcast "!nym <your_new_nym>" to update your alias nym

 Or, if you want to run the source: